elementary-Inc/blog/_posts/2021/2021-02-03-hardware-improvements-coming-to-elementary-os.md

 <figcaption>Initial Setup creates the first user account, regardless of how the OS was installed</figcaption>
 </figure>

 This Initial Setup flow means a system administrator or lower-volume OEM can manually step through the couple of steps to install the OS each time, and be confident that the user will unbox the device and be able to set it up as expected.
 It also means larger OEMs can create an installation image from this installed state and image it directly to their devices' storage without manual steps.
 It even means that builds for specific hardware—like the ARM-based Pinebook Pro and Raspberry Pi—have you flash an "installed" image onto the storage medium, and you get the exact same Initial Setup experience as any other installation.
+Regardless of how you get elementary OS, the Installation and Initial Setup process is always a tested, first-class experience.

 ## Firmware Updates & System Information

 As mentioned in the Boot Experience section, updatable firmware—specifically using LVFS and fwupd—is an emerging feature among our OEM retailers.
 In addition to the boot screen work here, we've been hard at work adding this capability right into System Settings.
-Much of this front-end work was again handled by [Marius Meisenzahl][meisenzahl], building on the excellent work of [Richard Hughes](https://blogs.gnome.org/hughsie/) and fwupd.
+Much of this front-end work was again handled by [Marius Meisenzahl], building on the excellent work of [Richard Hughes](https://blogs.gnome.org/hughsie/) and fwupd.

 <figure class="half" markdown="1">
 ![Firmware updates](/images/{{ page.slug }}/system-firmware.png)